 As family members live in the Lehigh Valley (located in Eastern Pennsylvania), San Francisco Bay area, Atlantic City (New Jersey) and Chicago area, grants are typically limited to organizations serving these communities.

 The Gadomski Foundation intends to continue its financial contributions to organizations supporting education, at risk children, physical/mental health, the arts, and the local community.
+HOWEVER, WE ARE LARGELY LIMITING GRANTS TO ORGANIZATIONS WE HAVE SUPPORTED IN THE PAST.
+IN ADDITION, WE ARE NOW TAKING ADVICE ON NEW REQUESTS FROM THE LVCF BEFORE CONSIDERING AN APPLICATION.

 Bob and Susan Gadomski, founding trustees, are second generation Americans sharing Midwestern values and interests.
 Their careers and family have been centered in the Lehigh Valley since in the early 1970s.
 Most Gadomski Foundation grants are centered in the Lehigh Valley.